meetecho/juturna/docs/_sources/guides/quickstart.rst.txt

 usually no need to instantiate built-in nodes directly, they can be accessed within::

-  jt.nodes.source --> [ AudioFile, AudioRTP, VideoRTP ]
+  jt.nodes.source --> [ AudioFile, AudioRTP, VideoFile, VideoRTP ]
   jt.nodes.sink   --> [ NotifierHTTP, NotifierWebsocket, VideostreamFFMPEG ]

 These nodes only require their configuration arguments and nothing else.
 For a